-Among these recipients have been the White House, the Department of Defense, Homeland Security, the National Disaster Medical System, the Domestic Nuclear Detection Office, Pacific Northwest National Laboratory, the Center for Asymmetric Warfare, and to various law enforcement and emergency management agencies located throughout the Pacific Northwest.
-Between 2013 and 2017 I also served as the photographer for both the Northwest and the National Tribal Emergency Management Councils.
+Following the Northridge earthquake and 9/11, I voluntered to serve as a Documentary photographer where I was able to document pertinent and sensitive images for internal purposes for a wide variety of Federal, State, Local, and Tribal agencies and organizations.
+Among those who were the recipients of my photography have been the White House, the Department of Defense, Homeland Security, the National Disaster Medical System, the Domestic Nuclear Detection Office, Pacific Northwest National Laboratory, the Center for Asymmetric Warfare, and to various law enforcement and emergency management agencies located throughout the Pacific Northwest.
+And between 2013 and 2017 I also served as the photographer for both the Northwest and the National Tribal Emergency Management Councils.